 6) Robert Brazile

-In my opinion this is the biggest hall of fame snub of all time.
-Brazile who was drafted out of Jackson State and revolutionized linebacker play in the NFL.
+Brazile was drafted out of Jackson State and revolutionized linebacker play in the NFL.
 He was Lawrence Taylor before Taylor was.
-Sacks and tackles weren’t recorded until late in his career, but he was a great pass rusher and all round linebacker.
+Sacks and tackles weren’t recorded until late in his career, but he was a great pass rusher and all-around linebacker.
 He could do it all.
 He wasn’t great at just one aspect he was equally great at everything he did.
-If you don’t believe me, watch the film, as they say the film don’t lie!
+If you don’t believe me, watch the film, as they say, the film doesn’t lie!